 - Content calendar, captions, visuals, and publishing support.

-- LinkedIn, Instagram, Facebook, Houzz, or YouTube support where relevant.
+- LinkedIn, Instagram, TikTok, X, Facebook, Houzz, or YouTube support where relevant.

 - Social content that supports outreach, SEO, ads, and brand proof.